rajin-khan/TapSense/README.md

 - Push to your fork (`git push origin feature-name`).
 - Open a pull request.

-Your contributions are greatly appreciated!
+Your contributions are always appreciated!

 ---